Roqen-gif/announcements-app/README.md

 - **Responsive Design**: Works on desktop and mobile devices

 ### Key Components
-- `LeftSidebar`: Navigation and city information
+- `LeftSidebar`: City header with gradient icon, announcements counter, and navigation menu
-- `AnnouncementList`: Main table with search and sort
+- `AnnouncementList`: Main table with search, sort, and inline category editing
-- `AnnouncementForm`: Create/edit announcements
+- `AnnouncementForm`: Create/edit announcements with custom publication dates
-- `CategorySelect`: Category selection component
+- `CategorySelect`: Multi-select category picker with Bootstrap styling
+- `AnnouncementDetails`: Detailed view with full announcement information

 ## 🔍 Usage

 ### Creating Announcements
-1. Click "New Announcement" or the yellow announcements card
+1. Click "New Announcement" or the yellow announcements card in the left sidebar
 2. Fill in required fields:
-   - Title (required)
-   - Content (required)
-   - Published Date (required)
+   - **Title** (required): Announcement title
+   - **Content** (required): Full announcement content
+   - **Published Date** (required): Custom publication date and time
-   - Categories (at least one required)
+   - **Categories** (at least one required): Select from available categories
 3. Click "Save" to create the announcement

 ### Managing Announcements
-- **Search**: Use the search bar to filter by title or dates
+- **Search**: Use the unified search bar to filter by title, published date, or updated date
 - **Sort**: Click column headers to sort by title, published date, or updated date
 - **Edit**: Click the pencil icon to edit an announcement
 - **Delete**: Click the trash icon to delete an announcement
 - **View**: Click the eye icon to view announcement details
+- **Category Management**: Edit categories directly in the table view

+### Left Sidebar Features
+- **City Header**: Displays city name with custom gradient icon
+- **Announcements Counter**: Shows total number of announcements
+- **Quick Actions**: Direct access to create new announcements
+- **Navigation Menu**: Additional menu items for future features

 ### Category Management
-- Categories are required for all announcements
+- **Required Field**: At least one category must be selected for each announcement
-- Select multiple categories when creating/editing
+- **Multi-select**: Choose multiple categories when creating/editing
+- **Inline Editing**: Edit categories directly in the announcements table
-- Categories can be managed through the API
+- **API Management**: Categories can be managed through the REST API

 ## 🛠️ Development